Pyroptosis: Infection

 In contrast, persistent inflammation will produce excessive immune cells, which is detrimental.
 If the amplification cycles persist, metabolic disorder, autoinflammatory diseases and liver injury associated with chronic inflammation will occur.

+Moreover, Outer Membrane Vesicles (OMVs) released from some Gram-negative bacteria are sufficient to trigger pyroptosis activation.

+Recently, pyroptosis and downstream pathways were identified as promising targets for treatment of severe COVID-19-associated diseases.

 Cerebrovascular disease

 Recent studies show that pyroptosis plays a role in the pathophysiology of intracerebral hemorrhage, and mitigating pyroptosis could be an intervention strategy to inhibit the inflammatory response after intracerebral hemorrhage.

 Cancer

 Pyroptosis, as an inflammation-associated programmed cell death, has wide implications in various cancer types.
 Principally, pyroptosis can kill cancer cells and inhibit tumour development in the presence of endogenous DAMPs.
 In some cases, GSDMD can be used as a prognostic marker for cancers.
 However, prolonged production of inflammatory bodies may facilitate the formation of microenvironments that favour tumour growth.
 Understanding the mechanisms of pyroptosis and identifying pyroptosis-associated molecules can be useful in treating different cancers.

 In gastric cancer cells, presence of GSDMD can inhibit cyclin A2/CDK2 complexes, leading to cell cycle arrest and thus inhibit tumour development.
 Also, cellular concentration of GSDME increases when gastric cancer cells are treated with certain chemotherapy drugs.
 GSDME then activates caspase-3 and triggers pyroptotic cell death.

 Cervical cancer can be caused by human papillomavirus (HPV) infection.
 AIM2 protein can recognise viral DNA in cytoplasm and form AIM2 inflammasome, which then triggers by a caspase-1 dependent canonical pyroptosis pathway.
 HPV infection causes the upregulation of sirtuin 1 protein, which disrupts the transcription factor for AIM2, RelB.
 Knockdown of sirtuin 1 upregulates AIM2 expression and triggers pyroptosis.